 I will end with this quick example.
 This is a group of first Americans that we are working with in northern British Columbia.
 This is about a 15-hour drive north of Vancouver, Canada.
 It is difficult to get to, but it is absolutely beautiful.
 This is the Gitxan Tribe and it has about 6,000 members.
 They were the last discovered Indian Tribe in the western hemisphere in North America.
 They are really an amazing group of people.
 To do genetics on these folks is really difficult because until about the turn of the century, they did not have last names so a lot of it is spoken word.
 About 10% to 15% of every child born to these families dies of sudden cardiac death to the point where they thought that their whole tribe was cursed.
 In the last decade, the Canadian Minister of Health made this one of the top five health priorities of the Canadian government.
 This landed on our desk about two years ago with the pedigree that you see at the bottom.
-That is really confusing so I translated it to the back of the minivan Columbus, Ohio stick figures that we see all the time.
-This is what one of these families looks like with 10 kids.
-What happens to a social structure in a tribe like this or even in a community like Columbus when what you see on the slide projector is about to happen, where you see one child disappear, then a second child disappear, then third child disappear, then a fourth disappear, and then a fifth child disappear in their sleep.
+That is really confusing so I translated it to the back of the minivan Columbus, Ohio stick figures that happens to a social structure in a tribe like this or even in a community like Columbus when what you see on the slide projector is about to happen, where you see one child disappear, then a second child disappear in their sleep.
 It is no wonder these families thought they were cursed.